-To select one of these options, single-click it with the mouse or use the arrow keys and press [ENTER].

-Press ESC at any point during the introduction, character creation, credits or endgame (after you have won the game, of course!) to return to the Main Menu.
-At the menu, press ALT X to return to DOS.
+To select one of these options, single-click it with the mouse or use the arrow keys and press at any point during the introduction, character creation, credits or endgame (after you have won the game, of course!) to return to the Main Menu.
+At the menu, press at to return to DOS.